timfulmer/bigdatahowto/USECASE.md

 ####Defaults

-Initial pass at implementing defaults includes an in memory queue implementation, a JavaScript processor and an S3 resource implementation.
+We'll be building the system above in iterations.
+Initial development is scoped to implementing an in memory queue, a JavaScript processor, an S3 resource and an always allow Authenticator.
+SQS, ElastiCache, SpringSecurity and potentially other technologies can be added once we've built up a test environment and can measure their impact on the system.

 ####API